eyedeekay/i2p.plugins.firefox/README.md

 to make changes which un-trust your browser vendor, your OS, your package manager or any other system that exists underneath it. **It is just a profile manager.**

+**What is this?**

+This is a browser profile manager which pre-configures a browser on the host system, usually Firefox or Tor Browser, for browsing I2P.
+When acting as an I2P Plugin, it adds GUI elements to I2P for launching the browser in a highly restricted "Safe" mode(the default) or a more permissive "Usability" mode.

+This package expresses functionality that has existed in many places at many times, sometimes bundled with other software.
+As it has developed here, the border of where the Easy-Install ends and Firefox Profile Manager begins has become clearer.
+This repository contains the profile manager and it's buildsystem, the whole profile manager, and nothing but the profile manager.
+It can be used independently of other software, provided an I2P proxy on the host system somewhere.

+However, in practice, most people probably get it alongside an I2P router, through the **I2P Easy-Install Bundle for Windows**.

+**What version numbers should I pay attention to?**
+When I decided to port the `.bat` launcher scripts from the Easy-Install bundle to Java, this project was created and started using it's own version numbers.
+This was the practice up until version 1.5.0, which was the last version to use a different version number than I2P itself.
+Starting in April 2024, `i2p.plugins.firefox` will follow along with the Java I2P major and minor version numbers.
+Incremental changes may become differing point releases.

 **All packages require a running I2P router.**

 **[Windows users should see the Easy-Install Bundle](https://i2pgit.org/i2p-hackers/i2p.firefox)**